CDCgov/GRASP-Index-Code-Repository/README.md

 This repository contains the code used to calculate GRASP indexes.
 The purpose of this repository is to document how the indexes are constructed, provide transparency in methods, and allow users to reproduce the results.
 All data processing steps, indicator calculations, and ranking procedures are implemented in code.
 Scripts are written in R, Python, and supporting geospatial workflows.
 By making this code publicly available, we aim to support reproducibility, enable methodological review, and facilitate community-driven improvements to index construction.

 ## What are the GRASP Indexes?
 GRASP indexes are national tools that combine multiple indicators into a single, comparable ranking for each geographic area.
-Depending on the project, the geographic unit may be a census tract or a ZIP Code Tabulation Area (ZCTA).
+Depending on the project, the geographic unit may be a census tract, county, or a ZIP Code Tabulation Area (ZCTA).

-Each index ranks areas based on a defined set of indicators.
-Indicators are grouped into related themes or modules.
-For each geographic unit, rankings are calculated for individual indicators, for each theme or module, and for the overall index.
-Percentile ranking values range from 0 to 1, with higher values indicating greater relative burden or vulnerability.

 Indexes are population-level tools.
 They do not determine the likelihood that an individual will experience a specific outcome.
 Instead, they describe relative conditions across communities.

 ## How can the indexes be used?